 Terrence (Terry) Tiedt: Another one--you remember the Bassett Street Fire?

 Mike Fuss: Oh, yeah.
-I'll tell you that--this--you'll like this.
+I'll tell you that—this—you'll like this.
 They had two explosions in 1958, January 4th.
-The first one was on East Main Street, where, you know where those new buildings they built--there's a restaurant in one, on like the 700 Block, East Wash--right by Breese Stevens.
-Okay.
-Behind there, on East Main, this Hanson Body Shop blew up.
-And five minutes later, on Basset Street, a whole block blew up.
-So, we had eight stations then, and everybody went, and they called--this was the thing.
+The first one was on East Main Street, where those new buildings they built—there's a restaurant in one, on like the 700 Block, East Wash, right by Breese Stevens.
+Behind there, on East Main, this Hansen Body Shop blew up.
+And five minutes later, on Bassett Street, a whole block blew up.
+So, we had eight stations then, and everybody went, and they called—this was the thing.
 If the guys would have been in Milwaukee, lived there, it would have took them forever.
 Well, our guys came right away.

-But I remember, I was 11 years old, and my mom and dad and my brother and myself, lived upstairs.
+I remember, I was eleven years old, and my mom and dad and my brother and myself, lived upstairs.
 My grandma and grandpa built the house.
 They lived downstairs.
-Well, I can remember, waking up, and this was like at midnight, and I'm going, what's--I can hear my mom, and they're all kind of--and I came downstairs, and I looked at my grandma's stove, gas stove, and the pilot lights were jumping that high.
+I can remember waking up, and this was like at midnight, and I'm going, what's—I can hear my mom, and they're all kind of—and I came downstairs, and I looked at my grandma's stove, gas stove, and the pilot lights were jumping that high.
 They were that high.
-Because the pressure gauges in the city, a couple of them failed, and that threw all this--they had like two or three other explosions in the city, but they were minor, luckily.
-And they were fighting this fire out on Basset Street.
-The one on East Main went out pretty fast, but Basset Street, the manhole covers, it blew them up, and the flames were shooting right out of the street, like that.
+Because the pressure gauges in the city, a couple of them failed, and that threw all this—they had like two or three other explosions in the city, but they were minor, luckily.
+They were fighting this fire out on Bassett Street.
+The one on East Main went out pretty fast, but Bassett Street, the manhole covers, it blew them up, and the flames were shooting right out of the street, like that.

 The street was on fire, you might say.
-And all these guys, they were brave firemen, were there, and they stopped it.
-But they all could have got blown up.
-But I mean, that was the worst one until this.
-But it was kind of a different thing, too, you know?
+All these guys—they were brave firemen—were there, and they stopped it.
+They all could have got blown up.
+That was the worst one until this.
+It was kind of a different thing, too.
 That was a gas explosion.
 That, out here, was from a forklift.
 The battery shorted out.
-So, but yeah, that--there's a lot of stuff that--
+There's a lot of stuff that—

-Terrence (Terry) Tiedt: What I remember, dad was off, but they called him in.
-And we had to take, like you said, back then, was the gas and the pilot light was always--if you had something covering the pilot light, well, we were told to take that off, so the pilot light could be at that height, so that it didn't, you know, go whatever on the stove.
-I don't--again, I was probably, like Mike said he was 11.
-I was probably 12 or 13 at the time.
+Terrence (Terry) Tiedt: What I remember, Dad was off, but they called him in.
+We had to take—like you said, back then, was the gas and the pilot light was always—if you had something covering the pilot light.
+We were told to take that off, so the pilot light could be at that height, so that it didn't go whatever on the stove.
+I don't—again, I was probably, like Mike said he was eleven.
+I was probably twelve or thirteen at the time.

 Mike Fuss: Yeah, you're right.

-Terrence (Terry) Tiedt: But I remember dad being called in.
-What they did is that at first, he manned another station, because everybody was up at--let's say the A Shift was all at the--
+Terrence (Terry) Tiedt: I remember dad being called in.
+What they did is that at first, he manned another station, because everybody was up at—let's say the A Shift was all at the—

 Mike Fuss: Fire.

-Terrence (Terry) Tiedt: --fire station, so they called all the B Shift in.
-But then, the A Shift got tired, and then the B Shift went on to replace the A Shift, so the guys could get a little break.
-So, they had it all coordinated pretty good.
-But, you know, it just--I remember that, you know, being careful, like Mike was saying, because of the concern that there might be other explosions coming.
-And then, that was probably, in my life, you know, as a young person, that was probably one of the scariest moments that I have--with my dad being a city fireman.
+Terrence (Terry) Tiedt: —fire station, so they called all the B Shift in.
+Then, the A Shift got tired, and the B Shift went on to replace the A Shift, so the guys could get a little break.
+They had it all coordinated pretty good.
+I remember being careful, like Mike was saying, because of the concern that there might be other explosions coming.
+That was probably—in my life, as a young person, that was probably one of the scariest moments that I had, with my dad being a city fireman.

-Mike Foss: Well, then Sterling Hall blew up.
+Mike Fuss: Well, then Sterling Hall blew up.
 I remember hearing about that.

 Jennifer Gurske: When was that?

 Mike Fuss: That was 1970.
 I had just come on the job in '69, and I switched with a guy, to go to a family reunion on a Sunday.
-And I was working at Number Four Station on Dayton and Randall, where the Camp Randall there.
-And that night, these guys, the Armstrong Brothers, and two other ones, well, they blew it up, and they killed a guy, which was--I was really sad that that happened.
-But I heard that thing--it blew the guys out of bed, because they were only like three blocks from there, in the station.
+I was working at Number Four Station on Dayton and Randall, where the Camp Randall there.
+That night, these guys, the Armstrong brothers, and two other ones, well, they blew it up, and they killed a guy, which was—I was really sad that that happened.
+I heard that thing—it blew the guys out of bed, because they were only like three blocks from there, in the station.
 It literally blew them out.
-And I would have been working, but I had switched.
+I would have been working, but I had switched.
 But I heard it blow, and I lived on Pflaum Road.
-But I heard it echo across that lake.
-I mean, it went boom, boom, boom, and it was like, oh, man.
+I heard it echo across that lake.
+It went boom, boom, boom, and it was like, oh, man.

-Then, I heard them give the call, because I had a scanner.
-And they blew that up.
-And, then, I went back to work.
+I heard them give the call, because I had a scanner.
+They blew that up.
+I went back to work.
 They blew up about four or five other buildings.
 They set fires to them.
-We had the riots.
-That's when we had the riots.
-And we'd be on the back of an engine, and we'd have our riot shields on and that.
-But the cops were throwing tear gas.
-So, they'd throw it and the kids and that.
-Well, here we are on the back of the engine, nothing there, and it come up, and it's getting to us.
-So, we'd yelling at the officers, the lieutenant, hey, get us out of here, you know, let's go.
-So, that was kind of a scary thing, too.
-But they liked us, the students did.
+We had the riots; that's when we had the riots.
+We'd be on the back of an engine, and we had our riot shields on and that.
+The cops were throwing tear gas.
+They'd throw it at the kids and that.
+Here we are on the back of the engine, nothing there, and it come up, and it's getting to us.
+We'd be yelling at the officers, the lieutenant, hey, get us out of here, let's go.
+That was kind of a scary thing, too.
+They liked us, the students did.
 They hated the cops, but they kind of liked us.
-But at first, they didn't, and they were throwing rocks, anything they can get their hands on, at us, too.
-So, that was quite a thing.
-I mean, it's not on the East Side, but yeah, there's a lot of fires here on the East Side, too.
+At first, they didn't, and they were throwing rocks, anything they can get their hands on, at us, too.
+That was quite a thing.
+It's not on the east side, but there's a lot of fires here on the east side, too, over the years.

-I mean, over the years.
-When I was a kid, I was a kid, I went to a lot of fires.
+When I was a kid, I went to a lot of fires.
 Because they were my heroes.
-So, and then, when I got on the job, I had a lot of fires.
+When I got on the job, I had a lot of fires.
 McCormick Lumber on Milwaukee Street, right over here.
 That was going one night.
 I was driving the engine, and we could smell that.
-We moved to new Number Eight when I had old Number Eight on Lien Road.
-And when we hit the [inaudible], when we were going to take off, you could smell it.
+We moved to new Number Eight—when I had old Number Eight—on Lien Road.
+And when we hit the apron, when we were going to take off, you could smell it.
 The wind was blowing right.
 You could smell that fire, all the way out East Washington Avenue from Milwaukee Street.
 It was unreal.
-So, that's about all I've got, because we'd be here all day.
+That's about all I've got, because we'd be here all day.

 Mike Fuss: You're welcome.

-Mike Fuss: Yeah, if you need anything, let me know.
+Mike Fuss: If you need anything, let me know.

-Mike Fuss: I mean, I can make pictures up.
+Mike Fuss: I can make pictures up.
 I'll make pictures of the fires that I got here.

 Sarah Lawton: We can give you some contact information.
-As part of this project, there's the oral history recordings, but then, there's also photos that we like to [inaudible] upload.
-We have all the equipment to take photos in whatever form and digitize them, so--
+As part of this project, there's the oral history recordings, but there's also photos that we like to scan and upload.
+We have all the equipment to take photos in whatever form and digitize them, so—

 Sarah Lawton: I'll see.